-These rules do not affect any more specific rights to information contained elsewhere in this Constitution or the law.
+These rules are in addition to any more specific rights to information contained elsewhere in this Constitution or the law.

 19.3 Rights to Attend Meetings

 Members of the public may attend all meetings subject only to the exceptions in these rules.